facebook/react-devtools/OVERVIEW.md

 - Interops between renderer impls (e.g. stack, fiber) and hook.
   - Decorates **stack** render methods and "emits" them as hook events (e.g. "mount", "update", "root").
   - **Fiber** explicitly calls the hook (on commit or unmount) which calls `attachRendererFiber` which "emits" them as hook events (e.g. "mount", "update", "root").
+    - Updates are only emitted if either the data, or the order of children, has changed.

 ## [`agent/inject`](https://github.com/facebook/react-devtools/blob/master/agent/inject.js) (backend)